Slow Cooker Split Pea Soup

 What size Slow Cooker did I use?

 I used a programmable 4.5 Quart Slow Cooker (affiliate link) for this soup, but any 4-5 quart slow cooker would work.
 If you only have a larger slow cooker, you can definitely double the recipe and this soup freezes well.
+Use Slow Cooker Recipes to see all the slow cooker options on my site.

 How to Make Slow Cooker Split Pea Soup: